 The heat conserving oil is sealed inside the coils of the radiator.
 Since the oil is only warmed during operation, and is never burned it never requires replacement or refilling.
 With proven technology and great efficiency the radiators are a great addition to heat any room quickly.

-Best 3 Oil Filled Radiators
+Recommended Oil Filled Radiators

-Below are a few oil filled radiators that we consider the top picks
+Below are a few oil filled radiators that we consider the top picks of 2016.

 DeLonghi Dragon 3 ECC TRD0820ER Oil Filled Radiator